axelriet/LwMQ.net/docs/index.rst

 LwMQ Documentation
 ##################

-Welcome to LwMQ's documnetation pages.
+Welcome to LwMQ's technical documentation pages.
 Here you can find guides, API reference, and more information about LwMQ.

 .. toctree::
    :maxdepth: 2